NordVPN: Technology

 In 2021, NordVPN completed an application security audit, carried out by a security research group VerSprite.
 VerSprite performed penetration testing and, according to the company, found no critical vulnerabilities.
 One flaw and a few bugs that were found in the audit have since been patched.

 In October 2020, NordVPN started rolling out its first colocated servers in Finland to secure the hardware perimeter.
 The RAM-based servers are fully owned and operated by NordVPN in an attempt to keep full control.

-In December 2020, NordVPN started a network-wide rollout of 10 Gbit/s servers, upgrading from the earlier 1 Gbit/s standard.
+In December 2020, NordVPN initiated a network-wide rollout of 10 Gbit/s servers, upgrading from the earlier 1 Gbit/s standard.
 The company's servers in Amsterdam and Tokyo were the first to support 10 Gbit/s, and by December 21, 2020, over 20% of the company's network had been upgraded.

 In January 2022, NordVPN released an open-source VPN speed testing tool, available for download from GitHub.

+In late 2023, NordVPN unveiled a dedicated app for tvOS immediately after Apple started supporting third-party VPN applications with the release of tvOS 17.

+Soon after, at the beginning of March 2024, NordVPN announced virtual server support in 50 new locations where physical servers were limited.

+In September 2024, NordVPN launched post-quantum encryption support for its Linux app.